 Building a positive workplace environment can be difficult.
 As many workforces evolve their schedules, meeting times, and in-office criteria, how do you build the workplace experience with a hybrid workforce?

 When we say hybrid workforce, we mean employees who split time between working from home and working in the office.
-This also includes employees who decide to work full time from home, or full time in the office.
-Right now, you should expect around 90% of your workforce to be switching their work location between home and the office, according to a Gensler study.
+This also includes employees who work full time from home, or full time in the office.
+Around 90% of the workforce may be switching their work location between home and the office, according to a Gensler study.

 This means that in order to build a positive workplace environment, you’re going to need to establish certain expectations when it comes to things like communication and inclusivity.